 Editor’s Note: Due to significant uncertainty about the effect of the COVID-19 pandemic on the outlook for GDP and federal legislation, we are temporarily suspending the near-term forecast of the FIM.
 It will be published again in coming months.

-On July 26, the Hutchins Center updated the methodology for the FIM.
-In particular, the FIM now reflects contributions of fiscal policy beyond those that would occur if government purchases, taxes, and transfers were growing with the longer-run potential path of the economy.
-For more on these changes, see our updated methodology ».
-You can also read our Guide to the FIM ».

-TAKEAWAYS FROM THE FOURTH QUARTER UPDATE, 02/27/2019 By Manuel Alcalá, Kadija Yilla, and Louise Sheiner
+TAKEAWAYS FROM THE FOURTH QUARTER UPDATE, 03/25/2020 By Manuel Alcalá, Kadija Yilla, and Louise Sheiner

-Local, state, and federal spending and tax policies boosted growth in inflation-adjusted Gross Domestic Product (GDP) 0.76 percentage point relative to its longer-run potential in the fourth quarter of 2019, according to the Hutchins Center Fiscal Impact Measure.
+Local, state, and federal spending and tax policies boosted growth in inflation-adjusted Gross Domestic Product (GDP) 0.7 percentage point relative to its longer-run potential in the fourth quarter of 2019, according to the Hutchins Center Fiscal Impact Measure.
 The GDP grew at an inflation-adjusted annual rate of 2.1 percent, according to the latest government estimate.